andrewmilligan/conservation-genomics-lab/README.md

 HTML.
 That makes it much easier and lighter to host, improves scalability, and helps with security too.

+The build management command is also wired into the `page_published` and `page_unpublished` Wagtail signals so that when a page is published or unpublished the site will automatically re-bake.
+This will make it easier for the static site to mirror the *published* portion of the dynamically served site stored in the database.
+Note that as of now, the site is just re-baked, not re-deployed; that will come once the site is live and it actually has somewhere to deploy.

 [1]: https://wagtail.io/
 [2]: https://github.com/wagtail/wagtail-bakery